 With sightings pouring in from around Ottawa and the Valley, we’d thought it be the perfect opportunity to chat a little bit more about these wonderful birds, how to offer them seed and how best to identify them once they arrive in your yard over the coming weeks (if they already haven’t!).

 Much the same as many members of the finch family, these are small songbirds of about the same size as many of the sparrow species we are treated to here in our area.
-They are equipped with the quintessential short and stout bill used for cracking seed but it should be noted that the bill of the pine sisken is a slightly smaller version than is what is common among other finch species.
+They are equipped with the quintessential short and stout bill used for cracking seed but it should be noted that the bill of the pine siskin is a slightly smaller version that is what is common among other finch species.

 When it comes to plumage, these birds can be extremely streaky but sport brilliant flashes of yellow throughout their otherwise pale plumage and is often best noticed as they take flight from your feeder or a nearby tree limb.